TitusKirch/imei/index.md

 * `--libheif-version` : Build the given libheif version (e.g. `1.8.0`)
 * `--log-file` : Log everything to the file provided
 * `--work-dir` : Download, extract & build within the directory provided
+* `--force-build` : Force building of components, even if they are already installed in a newer or the latest version

 **Default options** :